Jack Lowden: Early beginnings (2009–2011)

-2012–2015
+Increased recognition on stage (2012–2015)

-From 9 May 2012 to 5 January 2013, Lowden starred as Scottish runner and missionary Eric Liddell in Chariots of Fire, the stage adaptation of the film of the same name.
+From 9 May 2012 to 5 January 2013 Lowden starred as Scottish runner and missionary Eric Liddell in Chariots of Fire, the stage adaptation of the film of the same name.
 The Olympic-themed play, created and produced specifically in honour of the 2012 London Summer Olympics, opened at London's Hampstead Theatre and transferred to the Gielgud Theatre in the West End in June 2012.
 Lowden's performance was widely praised, including by Libby Purves in The Times.

 Onscreen, in 2012 he appeared in the ITV drama Mrs Biggs as Alan Wright, who has an affair with Charmian Biggs and gets her pregnant.
 In 2013, he played the pivotal role of the lead character's son, Adam, in the television series The Tunnel.
 The series is a British/French crime-drama co-production, and aired in the UK and in France; in the summer of 2016 it aired on PBS in the U.S. He also had a sizable role as a young British soldier in the 2014 film '71, which takes place in Belfast in 1971 during the Northern Ireland conflict.

 In 2014, Lowden received both the Olivier Award for Best Actor in a Supporting Role, and also the Ian Charleson Award, for his role as Oswald in Richard Eyre's adaptation of Ibsen's Ghosts.
 The production ran from September 2013 to March 2014, opening at the Almeida Theatre and then transferring in December to the West End at Trafalgar Studios.
 A filmed February 2014 performance of the production screened in more than 275 UK and Irish cinemas on 26 June 2014.
 The entire filmed performance is viewable online.

 In June 2014 Screen Daily named Lowden one of the UK Stars of Tomorrow.

 He performed Orestes in Electra at the Old Vic in the autumn of 2014.
 The production starred Kristin Scott Thomas as his sister Electra, and Diana Quick played their mother Clytemnestra.
 Previews began 22 September, the official opening was 1 October, and the run continued in a limited engagement through to 20 December 2014.

-On television, he starred as one of the two leads in the 2014 World War I BBC drama series The Passing Bells.
+On television he starred as one of the two leads in the 2014 World War I BBC drama series The Passing Bells.
 It is the story of two youths, one from Germany and one from the UK, who enlist as soldiers at the beginning of the war.

-2016–present
+Breakthrough (2016–2019)

 Lowden portrayed Nikolai Rostov, one of the main characters, in the 2016 BBC miniseries War & Peace.
 The 6-part miniseries, which was broadcast around the world and positively reviewed, garnered Lowden the most exposure he had had thus far in his career.